Feta Cheese and Avocado Mini-Frittata for Two

 Beat four eggs with a little low-fat milk and some Spike seasoning and pepper, and pour the eggs over the green onion.
 (Not sure why I didn’t take a picture of that, duh.
 Stress I guess!)

 I used the method for how to cup and peel an avocado that I learned from Simply Recipes, where you cut the avocado in half, then cut it into cubes inside the skin.
-The South Beach Diet allows half an avocado in a day, which is one reason why this is a frittata for two!
+This recipe uses a whole avocado, which is one reason why this is a frittata for two!

 When the eggs have started to barely look set around the edges (about 2-3 minutes) add the avocado pieces, making sure they are well distributed in the pan.